fred-framework/dart/tools/Tcl/README.txt

     - "budget.percent       -> Specify percent of clock to be used for interface budget constraints.
 Default is 50.
     - "link"                -> Specify if link_design should be run (Default is 1)
     - "opt"                 -> Specify if opt_design should be run (Default is 1)
-    - "opt_pre"             -> Specify script to run prior to opt_design
+    - "opt.pre"             -> Specify script to run prior to opt_design
     - "opt_options"         -> Specify opt_design options
     - "opt_directive"       -> Specify opt_design directive
     - "place"               -> Specify if place_design should be run (Default is 1)
-    - "place_pre"           -> Specify script to run prior to place_design
+    - "place.pre"           -> Specify script to run prior to place_design
     - "place_options"       -> Specify place_desig options
     - "place_directive"     -> Specify place_design directive
     - "phys"                -> Specify if phys_opt_design should be run (Default is 1)
-    - "phys_pre"            -> Specify script to run prior to phys_opt_design
+    - "phys.pre"            -> Specify script to run prior to phys_opt_design
     - "phys_options"        -> Specify phys_opt_design options
     - "phys_directive"      -> Specify phys_opt_design directive
     - "route"               -> Specify if route_design should be run (Default is 1)
-    - "route_pre"           -> Specify script to run prior to route_design
+    - "route.pre"           -> Specify script to run prior to route_design
     - "route_options"       -> Specify route_design options
     - "route_directive"     -> Specify route_design directive
     - "bitstream"           -> Specify if write_bitstream should be run (Default is 0)
-    - "bitstream_pre"       -> Specify script to run prior to write_bitstream
+    - "bitstream.pre"       -> Specify script to run prior to write_bitstream
     - "bitstream_options"   -> Specify write_bitstream options
     - "bitstream_settings"  -> Specify configuration bitstream settings (UG908 - Table A-1)
     - "implCheckpoint"      -> Specify location of post-route_design checkpoint (Default is $dcpDir)